-SOWK 669 Advanced Social Work Evaluation
+❖ SOWK 669 Advanced Social Work Evaluation

-The purpose of SOWK 669 Advanced Social Work Evaluation is to teach the knowledge, skills, values, and ethics of both direct practice evaluation and program evaluation at the advanced generalist social work level.
+The course provides students with the knowledge, skills, values, and ethics of both direct practice evaluation and program evaluation at the advanced generalist social work level.
 This course focuses on understanding and utilizing systematic evaluation research methods to inform social work practice.
 This course explores evaluation research within the context of the social work profession and the delivery of social welfare services to diverse populations, populations-at-risk, and different community settings, with some emphasis on rural and small communities.
 This course provides a heavy emphasis on understanding and applying strategies to assess programmatic outcomes.